 B. The Right to Choose How We Send Health Information to You or How We Contact You.
 You have the right to ask that we contact you at an alternate address or telephone number (for example, sending information to your work address instead of your home address) or by alternate means – for example, by (e-mail/mail) instead of telephone.
 We must agree to your request so long as we can easily do so.
 Your request must be made in writing.

 C. The Right to See or to Get a Copy of Your Protected Health Information.
 In most cases, you have the right to look at or get a copy of your health information that we have and use to make decisions about your care.
 This includes your right to request a copy of your electronic medical record in electronic form.
 Your request must be in writing.
 Request forms are available at the reception desk or ask your Wesley Family Services service provider.
 We will respond to you within 30 days after receiving your written request.
 If we do not have the health information that you are requesting, but we know who does, we will tell you how to get it.
 In certain situations, we may deny your request.
 If we do, we will tell you, in writing, our reasons for the denial.
 In certain circumstances, you may have a right to appeal the decision.
-If you request a copy of any portion of your protected health information, we may charge you for the copy on a per page basis, only as allowed under state law.
+If you request a copy of any portion of your protected health information, we may charge you only as allowed under applicable state law.
 We may need to require that payment be made in full before we will provide the copy to you.
 If you agree in advance, we may be able to provide you with a summary or an explanation of your records instead.
 There may be a charge for the preparation of the summary or explanation.

 D. The Right to Receive a List of Certain Disclosures of Your Health Information That We Have Made.
 You have the right to get a list of certain types of disclosures that we have made of your health information.
 You also have the right to receive an accounting of disclosure from our business associates.
 This list would not include uses of disclosures for treatment, payment or healthcare operations, and disclosures to you or with your written authorization, or disclosures to your family for notification purposes or due to their involvement in your care.
-This list also would not include any disclosures made for national security purposes, disclosures to corrections or law enforcement authorities if you were in custody at the time, or disclosures made prior to July 1, 2017.
+This list also would not include any disclosures made for national security purposes, or disclosures to corrections or law enforcement authorities if you were in custody at the time.
 You may not request an accounting for more than a six- (6) year period.
-To make such a request, we require that you do so in writing; a request form is available upon asking at our reception desk or from your Wesley Family Services service provider.
+To make such a request, we require that you do so in writing.
+A request form is available upon asking at our reception desk or from your Wesley Family Services service provider.
 We will respond to you within 60 days of receiving your request.
 The list that you may receive will include the date of the disclosure, the person or organization that received the information (with their address, if available), a brief description of the information disclosed, and a brief reason for the disclosure.
 We will provide such a list to you at no charge; but, if you make more than one request in the same calendar year, you will be charged a reasonable fee for each additional request that year.

 E. The Right to Ask to Correct or Update Your Health Information.
 If you believe that there is a mistake in your health information or that a piece of important information is missing, you have a right to ask that we make an appropriate change to your information, as long as the information is maintained by or for Wesley Family Services.
 This does not permit you to alter or change the original record created by your health care provider or their staff.
 You must make the request in writing, with the reason for your request, on a request form that is available at the reception desk or from your Wesley Family Services service provider.
 We will respond within 60 days of receiving your request.
 If we approve your request, we will make the change to your health information, tell you when we have done so, and will tell others that need to know about the change.
 We may deny your request if the protected health information: (1) is correct and complete; (2) was not created by us; (3) is not allowed to be disclosed to you; or (4) is not part of our records.
 Our written denial will state the reasons that your request was denied and explain your right to file a written statement of disagreement with the denial.

-G. The Right to get a Paper Copy of This Notice.
+H. The Right to get a Paper Copy of This Notice.
 If you have received this Notice electronically, you have the right to a paper copy of this Notice.